 Within the past few years, about one-third of the states have adopted accountability reporting programs or policies.
 Almost all of these systems have been directed or influenced by external forces.
 Most state accountability systems focus on student learning and assessment, and many apply to the public sector exclusively.
 A 1994 Education Commission of the States publication, Charting Higher Education Accountability, reviews policies and performance indicators for ten states identified as the leaders in accountability.
-The authors note
+The authors note even bigger economic issues like student recruitment and retention and tuition revenues.
+Johnson Controls can help eliminate costly operational inefficiencies, while maintaining the character and integrity of your buildings.
+We offer a wide range of products, services and campuswide programs such as performance contracting.
+Our goal is to be your partner in maximizing the performance and appearance of your entire campus.
+We'll help preserve JOHNSON your campus.
+And your capital.
+Give us a call at 1-414-274-4635.

-T's OLD, IT'S 1 IT's COSTLY and, QUITE POSSIBLY, ONE OF THE PREMIER ARCHAEOLOGICAL EXHIBITS ON Campus.
+T's OLD, IT'S] IT'S COSTLY and, QUITE POSSIBLY, ONE OF THE PREMIER ARCHAEOLOGICAL EXHIBITS ON Campus.